rackerlabs/docs-aws/docs/logbook/index.rst

   and store only ``PutObjectAcl``, ``DeleteObject``, and ``DeleteObjects`` in Logbook.
 Logbook does not store read-only events.
-- **Fanatical Support for AWS shared management system and user interfaces**: View Control Panel logins and other actions, such as creating a new AWS account or modifying user permissions.
+- **Fanatical Support for AWS shared management system and user interfaces**: View Control Portal logins and other actions, such as creating a new AWS account or modifying user permissions.
 - **Fanatical Support for AWS environment access**: Any time a Racker, or one of your employees, accesses your AWS environment by creating a